 During the season, Allen delivered an MVP-winning performance, leading the Bills to the AFC Championship game and setting an NFL record for the most combined touchdowns (passing, rushing, and receiving) in a player’s first five seasons.
 His remarkable play, including over 3,700 passing yards, 531 rushing yards, and 40 total touchdowns, solidified his status as a dominant force in the league and a cornerstone of the Bills’ success.

 Josh Allen’s key cards are steadily climbing back to the peak levels they reached a few years ago.
-His three most popular base rookie cards — the 2018 Donruss, 2018 Donruss Optic, and 2018 Prizm — continue to hold strong appeal among collectors.
+His three most popular entry-level base rookie cards, the 2018 Donruss, 2018 Donruss Optic, and 2018 Prizm, continue to hold strong appeal among collectors.
 As Allen establishes himself as a more consistent performer, interest is also growing in his higher-end cards, such as low-numbered parallels, autographs, and rookie-patch autographs (RPAs).

-Here’s a quick snapshot of the current market values of a few of Allen’s popular rookie cards, inserts and parallels:
+Here’s a quick snapshot of the current market values of a few of Allen’s popular rookie cards, inserts and parallels (data and pricing as of Dec.
+7, 2025):

-Further proving his lasting star power, Allen ranked as the number one football card seller on COMC during the first week of May — one of the largest trading card platforms in the world.
+Further proving his lasting star power, JA17 ranked as the number one football card seller on COMC during the last week of December.
+COMC is one of the largest trading card platforms in the world.

 Conclusion